cajo42/moneymonkey/README.md

 # moneymonkey
-First self-programmed app designed to help users with their money management.
+Fiarst self-programmed app designed to help users with their money management.